yaseenpatelsd/shopme-backend/README.md

 Users can place orders

-Users can cancel their orders
+Users can cancel orders

-Admin updates:
+Admin can update:

 Delivery status (Packed, Shipped, Delivered, Cancelled, etc.)

 Payment status

-View all orders
+Admin can view all orders

 💳 Razorpay (Mock Integration)

-Razorpay SDK used to generate order IDs
+Razorpay SDK used to generate order IDs only

-No real payments
+No payment processing

-The Razorpay ID is stored with order details
+Razorpay ID stored with order details

 📧 Automated Email Notifications

-Beautiful HTML email templates sent to the user:
+HTML emails sent for:

 🎉 Order confirmation